dbos-inc/dbos-transact-py/README.md

 ## When Should I Use DBOS?

 You should consider using DBOS if you're concerned about how your application handles failures.
-For example, you might be:

-- Building a payments service that must reliably process transactions even if servers crash mid-operation, ensuring financial consistency without duplicate charges or lost payments.
-- Building a long-running data pipeline that needs to resume seamlessly from checkpoints rather than restarting entirely when interruptions occur.
+For example, you might be building a payments service that must reliably process transactions even if servers crash mid-operation, or building a long-running data pipeline that needs to resume seamlessly from checkpoints rather than restarting entirely when interruptions occur.
-- Building an integration that orchestrates state across multiple systems, maintaining data consistency even through network failures and service outages.

 Handling failures is costly and complex, requiring complex state management and recovery logic as well as heavyweight tools like external orchestration services.
 DBOS makes it simpler: annotate your code to checkpoint it in Postgres and automatically recover from any failure.